LazarusGitHub/Yellowbrick/README.md

 My role as a software engineer was to implement the functionality of the employment intake and income intake forms along with the implemention of the view dashboards when the registrations were complete.
 I was required to handle all the coding from the backend to the frontend.
 Below is a list of the actions I took to accomplish my responsibilities.

-● Developed and structured the employment intake and income intake forms along with the implemention of the view dashboards functionality from front-end to back-end.
+● Developed and structured the client housing and short-term debts intake forms along with the implementation of the view dashboards functionality form the back-end to the front-end.

-● Created the necessary procedures in SQL utilizing joins, foreign keys and pagination.
+● Created the logical files required to implement SQL procedures such as joins, primary/foreign keys, pagination, batch procedures, and user-defined tables.

 ● Built the API endpoints with .NET using C# and thoroughly tested with Postman.